bos21001/arcGis-usage/README.md

 > To run this repository, open the `index.html` in any web browser.

-> Or open this link in any browser.
+> Or open this link in any browser [https://bos21001.github.io/arcGis-usage](https://bos21001.github.io/arcGis-usage).

 [Software Demo Video](https://youtu.be/smQudL9MdJE)